 Teaching Spot To Be A Selfie Star

-Keep in mind that some of these tips refer to photo technique while others directly involve your pooch, so you can definitely use some of these pointers at the same time.
+Keep in mind that some of these tips refer to photo techniques while others directly involve your pooch, so you can definitely use some of these pointers at the same time.

 Tip #1: Exercise Your Dog First